borisdj/EFCore.BulkExtensions/README.md

 If used for pure Insert (with Batching) then SetOutputIdentity should also be configured because Merge have to be used.<br>
 **TrackingEntities** can be set to True if we want to have tracking of entities from BulkRead or when SetOutputIdentity is set.<br>
 **UseTempDB** when set then BulkOperation has to be [inside Transaction](https://github.com/borisdj/EFCore.BulkExtensions/issues/49)<br>
+**UniqueTableNameTempDb** when changed to true temp table name will be only 'Temp' without random numbers.<br>
+**CustomDestinationTableName** can be set with 'TableName' only or with 'Schema.TableName'.<br>
 **EnableShadowProperties** to add (normal) Shadow Property and persist value.
 Disables automatic discrimator, use manual method.<br>
 **SRID** Spatial Reference Identifier - for SQL Server with NetTopologySuite.